Cultural influence of the September 11 attacks

-The cultural influence of the September 11 attacks (9/11) has been profound and long-lasting.
-The impact of 9/11 has extended beyond geopolitics into society and culture in general.
+The cultural influence of the September 11 attacks (9/11) was profound and extended well beyond geopolitics, spilling into society and culture in general.
+Many Americans began to identify a "pre-9/11" world and a "post-9/11" world as a way of viewing modern history.
+This created the feeling that the attacks put an end to the peacetime prosperity that dominated American life up to that point.
+Prominent social issues at the time, such as the public discourse in the wake of the Columbine High School massacre, became overshadowed by the attacks.
+Following 9/11, the attention of many Americans shifted from domestic issues towards terrorism abroad.

 Immediate responses to 9/11 included greater focus on home life and time spent with family, higher church attendance, and increased expressions of patriotism such as the flying of American flags.
-The radio industry responded by removing certain songs from playlists, and the attacks have subsequently been used as background, narrative or thematic elements in film, television, music, and literature.
+The radio industry responded by removing certain songs from playlists, and the attacks have subsequently been used as background, narrative or thematic elements in film, television, music and literature.

 Already-running television shows, as well as programs developed after 9/11, have reflected post-9/11 cultural concerns.
 9/11 conspiracy theories have become social phenomena, despite lack of support from scientists, engineers, and historians.
 9/11 has also had a major impact on the religious faith of many individuals; for some it strengthened, to find consolation to cope with the loss of loved ones and overcome their grief; others started to question their faith or lost it entirely, because they could not reconcile it with their view of religion.

 The culture of the United States succeeding the attacks is noted for heightened security and an increased demand thereof, as well as paranoia and anxiety regarding future terrorist attacks that includes most of the nation.
 Psychologists have also confirmed that there has been an increased amount of national anxiety in commercial air travel.

 Due to the significance of the attacks, media coverage was extensive (including disturbing pictures and live video) and prolonged discourse about the attacks in general, resulting in iconography and greater meaning associated with the event.
 Don DeLillo called it "the defining event of our time".
 The attacks spawned a number of catchphrases, terms, and slogans, many of which continue to be used more than a decade later.

-One of the most well-known references and events of the 9/11 attacks is President Bush's response to the situation while visiting students at Emma E. Booker Elementary in Sarasota, Florida.
-Chief of Staff Andy Card approached Bush and whispered in his ear while the president was addressing the children.
+One of the most well-known references and events of the 9/11 attacks is President George W. Bush's response to the situation while visiting students at Emma E. Booker Elementary in Sarasota, Florida.
+Chief of Staff Andy Card approached Bush and whispered in his ear that "America is under attack" while the president was addressing the children.
 Bush requested a moment of silence.
-He claimed he did not want to 'rattle the kids' and continued on with his visit.
+He claimed he did not want to 'rattle the kids' and continued on with his visit for a few minutes before leaving to handle the attacks.